ErikMeinders/Friday13/README.md

 # is 400 years really the minimum?

-Then I wondered if the pattern of weekdays would repeat any sooner than after 4800 months, thats what pattern.py aims to find out.
+Then I wondered if the pattern of weekdays would repeat any sooner than after 4800 months, thats what leapeat.py aims to find out.

-There's plenty of comment in the file, in Dutch ....
+It uses a module in this repo named find_repeat

+find_repeat_test.py is a standalone test-script for the find_repeat module.

 # Inspiration